INSTRUMENTS / GENERATORS

 There are 128 'Programs'.
 Each program consists of a Patch (the state of all synthesis controls for Transistor Bass) and a Sequence (a melody that plays when the Sequencer is activated).
 You can change the Program value with the Note/Key selector or when AF (Auto Follow) is on, the Program will change depending on the note sent to the plugin (C0 to G10).
 Independent of the Programs are 128 Sequences that can be used with any of the Programs.
 Sequences can be set from 1 to 16 steps.
 In addition you can use Piano roll slide notes and note colors.

-- Menu - Copy/Paste Sequence or Parameters, Select a UI theme or check the About Panel.
+- Edit Menu - Copy/Paste Sequence or Patches (parameters), Select a UI theme or check the About Panel.

 - Show Panels - Configure Transistor Bass to show the following panels [Main], [Main] + [Tweaks, Distortion], [Main] + [Tweaks, Distortion] + [Delay, Reverb] or [Main] + [Tweaks, Distortion] + [Delay, Reverb] + [Sequencer].